beaverbuilder/documentation/docs/assistant/plugin/apps/libraries.md

 ### Add Code Snippets

 1. Open the **Libraries App**.
-2. Navigate to the library you want to add the theme settings to.
+2. Navigate to the library you want to add the code snippet to.
 3. Click the **Plus** (+) icon.
 4. Select **Code**.
 5. Type or paste your code snippet.